Income Protection Insurance

 It is worth knowing the specific differences between PPI (the widely-miss sold payment protection insurance) and IPI (Income protection insurance).
 PPI will only cover you for one particular debt.
 This will go straight from your PPI provider to your lender.
 Income protection insurance gives you a percentage of your income directly to you, without tax.
 This leaves you free to spend it on whatever you wish.

 As with all financial products we always recommend speaking to a mortgage and protection advisor before making any final decisions.
-MFS has advisors throughout the country able to provide whole of market advice.
+Morgan Financial Solutions has advisors throughout the country able to provide whole of market advice.
 Get in touch today to book an appointment.